Bridges on public rights of way

 What happens next?

-Any report received that has a safety implication will initially be passed directly to the Countryside Access Team for appropriate action.
-Bridges on Town paths, or large complex bridges will be forwarded to our colleagues in the Highways Structures Group for attention.
-If work is necessary on other Surrey County Council bridges and it is our responsibility we will issue an instruction for work to be carried out on a priority basis and in the most cost effective way.
+Any report of an unsafe bridge on a public right of way will be passed directly to the Countryside Access Team for appropriate action.
+Bridges on Town Paths, or large complex bridges will be forwarded to our colleagues in the Highways Structures Team for attention.
+If work is necessary on other bridges we own and it is our responsibility, we will issue an instruction for work to be carried out on a priority basis and in the most cost-effective way.
 In some instances, it may be necessary to temporarily close a bridge if it cannot be made safe or repaired promptly.
 If it is the responsibility of the landowner then we will contact them as soon as possible.

 Use our online form if you need to report a problem.
-You can also make an enquiry about a rights of way issue.
+You can also use the form make an enquiry about a rights of way issue.

 Subscribe to our newsletters for latest news and events.